-Trying to fit a desk into a small room sounds easy until you realise how quickly the wrong one takes over the whole space.
-A desk might look compact in a product photo, but once it is sitting in a bedroom, spare room or apartment corner, every extra bit of depth and bulk starts to matter.
+Trying to fit a desk into a small room sounds easy until the wrong one takes over the whole space.
+A desk might look compact in a product photo, but once it is sitting in a bedroom, spare room, study nook or apartment corner, every extra bit of depth starts to matter.

 That is why small space desk ideas are usually less about squeezing in the biggest desk possible and more about choosing the right footprint for how you actually use it.
 If the desk is mainly for a laptop, notebook, lamp and the odd bit of paperwork, you probably do not need a giant workbench swallowing half the room.